EasyIP2023/lucurious/README.md

 <p align="center"><img src="https://github.com/EasyIP2023/lucurious/blob/development/OBLVN_GFX_CHAN_01.gif" alt="SyFy User Interfaces"></p
 [![License](https://img.shields.io/badge/license-MIT-brightgreen.svg)](#license)

 **Note: This library is meant to be purely experimental and for educational purposes only.
-IT WILL NOT BE DOCUMENTED!!!
 Yes, I am still learning all of these APIs**

 Inspired by the t.v series the expanse and other syfy t.v shows/movies.